IBM/SalesEnablement-SterlingDataExchange-L3/docs/DemoPreparation-CloudShell.md

 In this part of the demonstration, you will use the IBM Cloud Shell.
 If you are not familiar with IBM Cloud Shell, you can learn about it <a href="https://cloud.ibm.com/docs/cloud-shell?topic=cloud-shell-getting-started" target="_blank">here</a>.

+!!! important
+    It is critical all steps in this section be completed in a single instance of IBM Cloud Shell.
+If the shell becomes inactive for more than 20 minutes, it will be closed.
+Additionally, local files will not persist after 2 hours of inactivity.
+In this section, files are downloaded, modified, and long running commands are executed.
+Please allot approximately 90 continuous minutes to complete this section of the demonstration script.
+Note, the last step is a long running (~60 minutes) automated script.
+Once started, keep the Cloud Shell browser window/tab open and allow the process to complete.
+No further user interaction will be required once it is started. **Not completing this section in a single instance of IBM Cloud Shell will leave the B2Bi deployment to OpenShift in an inconsistent state.
+A new ITZ environment will need to be provisioned and this section will need to be re-executed.**

 !!! tip
     Use the **copy** capability of the demonstration guide to copy and paste commands to the IBM Cloud Command Shell to avoid typing errors.